 5. Make or Buy a Home Emergency Kit

 If a natural disaster or unexpected emergency occurs, it’s important to have a home emergency kit ready to go.
-Here's how to get started building an emergency kit that you and your loved ones can rely on when you need it quick.
+Here's how to get started building an emergency kit that you and your loved ones can rely on when you need it quickly.

 6. Create a Home Inventory

 Take photos or create a video walk-through of your home to record all of your personal property.
-You’re paying for homeowners insurance, which you’ll hopefully never need to use, but if you do, the last thing you’re going to want to do is make lists of items from memory.
+You’re paying for homeowners insurance, which you’ll hopefully never need to use, but if you do, the last thing you’re going to want to do is to make lists of items from memory.
 A great way to make a fast inventory is to walk through your house video recording the contents and describing them as you go.
 If you want to go a little more in-depth, there are many home inventory apps.

 Home Maintenance How-Tos

-Maintaining your home is one of the new expenses that comes with owning a home.
+Maintaining your home is one of the new expenses that come with owning a home.
 If it helps, think of it as maintaining one of your largest investments.
-Upkeep of home maintenance tasks not only keeps your home running smoothly, it can also help prevent headaches – or big repair bills – down the line.
+Upkeep of home maintenance tasks not only keeps your home running smoothly, but it can also help prevent headaches – or big repair bills – down the line.
 Fortunately, you can do many of these maintenance tasks yourself, even if you’re not that handy.

 Get Organized with a Home Maintenance Log